 When Bill Chacon saw Gene Gerner fall off his horse, he knew something was seriously wrong: Gene wasn’t moving.

 A message from Catherine MacDonald, BScN, MBA, cardiology clinical research manager.

-Catherine MacDonald, BSN, MBA, joined the University of Arizona Sarver Heart Center and the Division of Cardiology at the UA College of Medicine - Tucson as manager of cardiology research.
+Read about new faculty who have joined the University of Arizona Sarver Heart Center and UA College of Medicine - Tucson.